Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

    Refer to ``petalinux-package --boot --help`` for more details about the boot image package command.

-5. Generate the sysroot needed when generating a linux application.
+5. Generate the sysroot required for generating a linux application using the following command:

    .. code:: bash